 UCC Matching Grants for CWS Kits Home Page

-Note: In the COVID-19 pandemic, UCC Disaster Ministries and Church World Service urge congregations to suspend kit and bucket assembly gatherings until a careful, data-driven decision is reached that such gatherings can be be held safely.
+Note: In the COVID-19 pandemic, UCC Disaster Ministries and Church World Service urge congregations to adapt or postpone kit and bucket assembly gatherings in accordance with local data and guidelines.
+Meanwhile, individuals and families can still put together kits.

 Again in 2020, UCC congregations assembling Church World Service Emergency Cleanup Buckets and other CWS Kits may apply for UCC Matching Grants of up to $250 from UCC Disaster Ministries.
 Deadline: January 31, 2021.